CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 {: .note }
 > **Clarification:** A company is **not** an "attack," and a character is **not** an "attack."
 So hazards that modify attacks have no effect on characters and companies.

+{: .bullets }
 #### Limitations on Company Composition

+{: .bullets }
 Unless at a Darkhaven, a Ringwraith may not be in a company with other characters.

+{: .bullets }
 #### Overt and Covert Companies

+{: .bullets }
 The text for certain cards distinguish between overt companies and covert companies.
 Any company that contains a Ringwraith in _Fell Rider_ mode, an Orc, or a Troll is an overt company.
 Any other company is a covert company.

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Note:** An overt company is readily identifiable as an evil force (i.e., it has Orcs, Trolls, etc.), and thus is subject to direct conflict with most Free Peoples.
+> > **Note:** An overt company is readily identifiable as an evil force (i.e., it has Orcs, Trolls, etc.), and thus is subject to direct conflict with most Free Peoples.
 A covert company is not readily identifiable as an evil force, and thus can operate relatively freely in the domains of the Free Peoples.

 <br><span class="page-number">21</span>